-Since we have 8 counts, we have 8 places where we can place the 3 beats.
+Since we have 8 counts, we have 8 places where we can place the 3 notes.
 If a problem seems too hard, mathematicians like to make it easier.
-For our example, we will ignore for a moment that the second beat should be played after the first beat.
+For our example, we will ignore for a moment that the second note should be played after the first note.

-27. In how many places can you put the first beat?
+27. In how many places can you put the first note?

-28. After choosing your first beat, how many places are left for the second beat?
+28. After choosing your first note, how many places are left for the second note?

-29. After choosing the second beat, how many places are left for the third beat?
+29. After choosing the second note, how many places are left for the third note?

-30. How can you use these numbers to find the number of possibilities to place all three beats?
+30. How can you use these numbers to find the number of possibilities to place all 3 notes?

-We have to be careful, because if you count this way your first beat might actually sound after the second beat, and that would not be appropriate.
-From all the ways we can order the 3 beats we only want to consider one.
+We have to be careful, because if you count this way your first note might actually sound after the second note, and that would not be appropriate.
+From all the ways we can order the 3 notes we only want to consider one.

-- 31. In how many ways can you order 3 beats?
+- 31. In how many ways can you order 3 notes?
 Imagine you had 3 flower pots and wanted to know in how many different ways you could arrange them in a line... - 32.
-Explain how the term $\frac{6 \cdot 7 \cdot 8}{3 \cdot 2 \cdot 1}$ relates to our problem. - 33.
+Explain how the expression $\frac{6\cdot7\cdot8}{3\cdot2\cdot1}$ relates to Investigation 31. - 33.
 Classroom Discussion: What is a proof in mathematics?
 What is a conjecture?
-Can we use examples to be sure that a conjecture is true?

-34. Prove that we can use the factorial equation to compute the number of possible rhythms.
+Can we use examples to be sure that a conjecture is true? - 34.
+Prove that we can use the factorial equation (2.1) to compute the number of possible rhythms.

-There are so many methods to solve our problem.
+There are so many methods to solve our problem of finding the number of possible rhythms with 3 notes in 8 counts.
 Maybe you did it in one of the above ways?
 Lets try another method:

-If you choose the first beat on the first count, here is the list of all the possibilities to choose the other two beats:
+If you choose the first note on the first count, here is the list of all the possibilities to choose the other two notes:

-There are 6 + 5 + 4 + 3 + 2 + 1 = 21 possibilities.
+There are 6+5+4+3+2+1=21 possibilities for this block of numbers.

-- 35. Create a list as above for starting the first beat on the second count.
+- 35. Create a list as above for starting the first note on the second count.
 How many possibilities are there? - 36.
 Continue creating lists and counting the possibilities. - 37.
-For every block of numbers you found a sum, can you find all those numbers in Pascals triangle?
+For every block of numbers you found a sum (of the number of possibilities, e.g. the 21 above), can you find all these numbers in Pascals triangle?
 Circle them in your triangle.
 Now find our result 56 in the triangle and circle it, too.
 Describe what you see. - 38.
 The pattern you see is also called the hockey stick pattern.
 Can you see why?
 Does the same pattern work for other numbers in the triangle (i.e. when you move the hockey stick)?

-3. Further Investigation
+2.3 Further Investigation